 Photography: Practice & Theory

-This new course will offer students an introduction to contemporary photography and knowledge of the history of this popular medium.
+This two-term course will offer students an introduction to contemporary photography and knowledge of the history of this popular medium.

-Students will end the course with a portfolio of pictures that will form the foundation of your individual photography practice.
-There will also be an exhibition of students’ work.
+You will end the course with a portfolio of pictures that will form the foundation of your individual photography practice and there will also be an exhibition of students’ work.

 |3||Using your Camera 2||Lenses – Depth of Field - Composition|